ortizcapetta/ICOM4035_16_2/README.md

 # ICOM4035_16_2
-Activities from Data Structures

-A compilation of lab activities done in ICOM4035
+A compilation of lab activities done in ICOM4035 (Data Structures)